 Students can begin to accumulate volunteer hours during the summer break before they enter Grade 9.
 Once the student completes all or a significant part of the 40 hours, the completed community hours tracking form should be submitted to the Guidance office.

 Students who are in their graduating year are strongly encouraged to finish their hours by May 1 of their graduating year, to ensure that this information is available to both the University and College Application Centres.
-Any hours completed after the end of June are too late to be sent to the application centres and conditional acceptances could be revoked.
+Conditional acceptances may be revoked if the hours are not submitted by May 1.